 2009 was a banner year from Le Crock.
 It is the finest Bordeaux wine from this estate I have ever tasted.
 In fact, it is the equal of many classified growths in this vintage.
 Le Crock is a perfect wine to bring to a blind tasting with more expensive wines from the Medoc.
 The wine is also one of my top value picks from not only Saint Estephe, but from the Medoc in 2009.
 2010 could be just as good.
 It’s more of a matter of style as to which Bordeaux vintage is better for the St. Estephe estate.
 Production is on average 10,000 cases of Chateau Le Crock, St. Estephe wine per year.
 There is a second wine, La Croix St. Estephe.
 Chateau Le Crock also produces a Kosher Cuvee.

 Chateau Le Crock, due to its great style and ease of drinkability, is a serious contender for the top Bordeaux wine value from Saint Estephe as well as in the entire Medoc appellation.

-Serving and Decanting Chateau Le Crock with Wine, Food, Pairing Tips
+Serving Chateau Le Crock with Wine, Food, Pairing Tips